-- Vadzim Smok is a researcher at the Institute of Political Studies 'Political Sphere' based in Minsk and Vilnius.
+Vadzim Smok is the Ostrogorski Centre coordinator in Belarus and researcher at the Institute of Political Studies 'Political Sphere' based in Minsk and Vilnius.
 Originally from Hrodna and he currently lives in Minsk.
 Vadzim has a BA and an MA in Political Science from European Humanities University in Vilnius, Lithuania.
-His main research interest cover comparative politics, political institutions and local and regional politics.
+His main research interest cover comparative politics, political institutions and local and regional politics. /All articles/

 On 11 April, the official Belarusian media launched a massive propaganda campaign.
 They aimed at revealing the alleged plans of a group called White Legion to destabilise the country and overthrow the government.
 The White Legion is a patriotic sports and military-style organisation which ceased to exist in the early 2000s.